-In no other place on earth can you find such a bizarre and fascinating biodiversity, where penguins swim with dolphins and sea lions share sand with iguanas.
+In no other place on earth can you find such a bizarre and fascinating biodiversity, where penguins swim with dolphins, and sea lions share the sand with iguanas.
 And don’t forget the giant tortoises!
-600 miles off the coast of Ecuador a hidden gem lies in wait for the adventurous traveler – the Galapagos Islands feature incredible landscapes that are just as picturesque and memorable as the wildlife.
-Some islands feature cloud forests and lush tropical vegetation while others feel as though they are from an alien planet, formed by volcanic activity and home to strange desert vegetation that is seemingly out of place.
-About half of the species on this remote volcanic archipelago are found nowhere else on earth.
+600 miles off the coast of Ecuador, a hidden gem lies in wait for the adventurous traveler – the Galapagos Islands feature incredible landscapes that are just as picturesque and memorable as the wildlife.
+Some islands feature cloud forests and lush tropical vegetation, while others feel as though they are from an alien planet formed by volcanic activity and home to strange desert vegetation that is seemingly out of place.
+About half of this remote volcanic archipelago species are found nowhere else on earth.
 Travel in the footsteps of Charles Darwin on an island safari and experience this one-of-a-kind place for yourself!

 Tours & Packages

 - including closed packages

 Trip Reviews & Photos